 Do you have a music system we can use for our ceremony?

 We have a PA system in the both barns which is great for ceremonies, speeches and background music during a meal.
 However, it is not suitable for dancing and discos.
 For outside ceremonies we recommend hiring a portable PA system.
-We can advise on local companies which provide good PA systems (best to contact Chinnick Theatre Services in Stroud in the first instance), and they can install them as well.
+We can advise on local companies which provide good sound systems (best to contact Chinnick Theatre Services in Stroud in the first instance), and they can install them as well.
 If you use a band or DJ, they will bring their own sound system.